Framework-R-D/phlex-design/doc/algorithms.rst

 Algorithms
 ==========

-As mentioned in :numref:`Section (%s) <functional_programming:Higher-order functions supported by Phlex>`, an algorithm is registered with the framework as an operator to a higher-order function (HOF).
+As mentioned in :numref:`functional_programming:Higher-order functions supported by Phlex`, an algorithm is registered with the framework as an operator to a higher-order function (HOF).
-In general, Phlex supports the registration of C++ algorithms with function signatures like (see :numref:`Section (%s) <algorithms:HOF operators>`):
+In general, Phlex supports the registration of C++ algorithms with function signatures like (see :numref:`algorithms:HOF operators`):

 .. code:: c++